apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 <br>

 An interesting research direction I'm thinking about for scaling agents.
-A lot of things could go wrong along the way.
-But also it could work.

-This is half blog post, and half research notes dump.
+This is a long one.
+Part blog post, part research notes dump, and I'm also releasing multiple repos with examples and experiments I've been doing.
+Includes many original ideas that could/should probably be papers.

 <br>